If you have a poor credit history or are someone looking to establish credit, you may have found that getting a traditional credit card is difficult.

 - Navy Federal nRewards® Secured: Navy Federal Credit Union comes in strong with this secured card offering.
 Not only do you get to skip out on pretty much all the fees (annual, balance transfer, foreign transaction), you also earn rewards points and can qualify to upgrade to an unsecured card in as little as three months.
 Note that you have to qualify for credit union membership in order to apply for this one.

-- Platinum Secured from Capital One: This is another good no-annual-fee secured card that has tiered deposit levels at $49, $99 and $200.
+- Capital One Platinum Secured Credit Card: This is another good no-annual-fee secured card that has tiered deposit levels at $49, $99 and $200.
 And after five on-time payments, you are eligible for a higher credit limit with no additional deposit.
 If you display good spending and payment habits, Capital One has the option to refund your security deposit via statement credit.

 - Citi® Secured Mastercard®: The deposit for this card is as low as $200 and can be up to $2,500 for those who want a little bit of spending flexibility.
 You get to follow your FICO progress for free with this no-annual-fee card, but it may take up to 18 months to earn unsecured status with Citi (and get your deposit back).

 - U.S. Bank Secured Visa® Card: There’s nothing too flashy about this one, but it could get the job doneif none of the cards above work out.
 It includes no annual fee, the ability to choose your deposit amount, free access to your FICO score and autopay.
 You also get to choose your due date.